 Our family trips are just that – for the whole family.
 That means you don’t have to leave aunties, uncles and grandparents at home.
 As long as there is at least one child under the age of 18 travelling with you, you’re a family group.
-Older families should check out our worldwide adventures.
+Older families should check out our regular Intrepid adventures.

-There are not always specific kids’ menus available, so if you feel your children might be hesitant to try the food, why not try some of the local dishes at home before you go - and maybe take along snacks that you know they like.
+There are not always specific kids’ menus available, so if you feel your children might be hesitant to try the food, why not cook some of the local dishes at home before you go (and maybe take along snacks that you know they like).

 We try to accommodate all food requirements, so make sure you advise us at the time of booking.
 Although we endeavour to have alternative options available, it may be difficult in some restaurants to determine if foods are 100% allergen-free.
 We advise that you take the same precautions as you would when eating out at a restaurant in your home country, and maybe take along snacks that you know are safe as a precaution.

 There is usually a vegetarian option available, and most picnic and buffet-style meals will have lots of salads, rice dishes and breads.
 Unlike big veggie destinations like India or South-East Asia, some countries do not traditionally offer a wide range of vegetarian options.
 Please talk to our travel experts if in doubt.

 Accommodation is clean and simple.
 You'll mainly stay in small, locally run, 2-3 star hotels and guesthouses that reflect the character of the area.
 Generally these will be a twin room with private facilities.
 Sometimes you'll stay in larger, more comfortable hotels or occasionally rustic accommodation with basic facilities.
 We use a variety of accommodation on most trips, chosen for their value for money, location and atmosphere.
 We also try and incorporate unique accommodation experiences, such as a night with a local tribe or sleeping under the stars in the desert.